 Cauli-power: meet PomPom Paddock

-PomPom Paddock was created by Sydney-based Lorraine Sarayeldin, who was inspired by her young daughter’s love of cauliflower, which she adorably called “pom poms”.
-At first Sarayeldin began making cauliflower rice and pizza bases for her daughter, but then realised that there could be an easier way – rather than spending hours grating endless cauliflowers, why not create a cauliflower flour mix?
+PomPom Paddock was created by Sydney-based Lorraine Sarayeldin.
+She was inspired by her young daughter’s love of cauliflower, which she adorably called “pom poms”.
+At first Sarayeldin began making cauliflower rice and pizza bases for her daughter, but then realised that there could be an easier way.
+Rather than spending hours grating endless cauliflowers, why not create a cauliflower flour mix?

 Working with a food technologist, Sarayeldin spent several years perfecting her formula before launching PomPom Paddock in October of last year.